promregator/promregator/README.md

       - targets: ['hostname-of-promregator:8080']
 ```

-Note that the option `honor_labels: true` is not required.
+Note that the option `honor_labels: true` is **not** required.

 Authentication currently is not required / not available (yet).
+For the current progress on this topic, please refer to #17.